tchitchek-lab/CytoCompare/README.md

 * the slot `comparisons` is a data.frame containing for each comparison: the profile names, the type of the comparison (similarity or inclusion), the similarity distance (or NA in case of inclusion), the distance threshold used (or NA in case of inclusion) and the associated p-value
 * the slot `comparisons.nb` is an integer indicating the number of comparisons
-* the slot `comparison.type` is an character indicating if the comparisons have been performed by evaluating similarities or inclusions
 * the slot `markers` is a character vector containing the marker names used in the comparisons
 * the slot `marker.weights` is a numeric vector containing the weigths associated to each marker involded in the comparisons
 * the slot `marker.distances` is a data.frame containing the marker similarity for each comparison (or NA in case of inclusion)